aleksandraskolasinska/ticketing-system/readme.md

 This project uses Docker.
 By default the development server runs on
 - http://127.0.0.1:8000/

-To run the app follow the commands listed below
+To run the app follow the commands listed below:

  ## Using Docker Compose